webnerdnick/plastic_monstrosity/table.md

 You can use the above guide and expand it to fit the plastic monstrosity.
 We're aiming for about 5'-6" wide by 9' long, and 38" high is a good height for me, but pick something that works for you.

+> Overall table size should be around 66" wide by 108" long

+The original creator used a workbench made out of 2x6 material and simpson strongties from Home Depot.:
 ![spiff cows workbench](images/workbench_overview_spiffcow.jpg)